ncordon/ncordon.github.io/content/about.md

 slug = "about"
 +++

-I am Spanish software engineer, based at London, UK.
+I am a software engineer, based in London, UK.

-I studied a Bachelor's degree on Computer Science and Mathematics at university of Granada, Spain.
-And a Master's degree on Mathematics and Physics, at the same university.
+I am currently developing Neo4j's [language server](https://github.com/neo4j/cypher-language-support/), in Typescript.
+The project includes some sophisticated parts such as a part of the database's stack transpiled from Java / Scala to Javascript, which provides for semantic analysis of queries.
+Previous to that, I was working on the surface of their query execution engine.
+Before that, I worked at Disney Streaming, developing microservices in functional Scala.

-I currently work with Scala, developing microservices.
-I have also worked or done personal projects with Go, R or Python.
-I am a computer enthusiast and fan of difficult problems.
+Overall I've worked with a great range of projects and languages: ranging from research in machine learning, genomics, compiler stacks, distributed systems to now language projects.
+I like to have a deep understanding of things, hard problems and continuous learning motivate me, I like to work at a high pace and I am very adaptable.

-If you are interested in my whole experience, here is my [resume](../resume.pdf).
-You may contact me at `nacho<dot>cordon<dot>castillo<at>gmail<dot>com`.
+Here is my full [resume](../resume.pdf).